-OWASP Threat Dragon
+OWASP Threat Dragon version 2.4

 Threat Dragon comes in two variants, a desktop application and a web application.

-Web application install instructions
+Web application installation

 Threat Dragon is a node.js single page application using Vue on the client and Express on the server.
 To build and run locally follow these steps:

 Install node.js, which includes the node package manager npm, and also install git.
-To get the code, navigate to where you want your code to be located and run

-pnpm install
+npm install

 Environment variables